Rocker-T was born in Brooklyn, New York.

 When he first watched Joan Baez’s performance in the Woodstock movie (a poignant moment that would come full circle many years later) the cornerstone of the construction of the emcee/singer/songwriter to be named “Rocker-T” was placed.

 During junior high school, he became influenced by U2, Earth, Wind & Fire, Pink Floyd, AC/DC and Devo.
 He also got heavily into the Ska, Punk and New Wave sound.
 At the same time, rap music was emerging in New York and groups such as Run DMC, BDP, and Eric B and Rakim really took hold of his ears.

 Rocker-T’s name is inspired by his need to rock out and by the name of his favorite rapper of the day, T La Rock.
-During these days, he also heard Bob Marley and the Wailers for the first time, and this would become another brick in the construction of his musical career.
+During these days, he also started listening to Reggae for the first time, which became another brick in the construction of his musical career.